Ensembl/plant-scripts/pangenes/README.md

 The first type describe a pair of collinear genes from two input taxa, their respective genomic coordinates and the length of their overlap in the underlying WGA.
 The second type indicate cases where a gene model in a taxon overlaps a genomic segment in another.
+Note also that the strand of each region is indicated, which might be useful to spot genes that are inverted/translocated genomic fragments.

 In addition, each of these TSV files have a matching logfile with extension .queue.
 In our example, that would be: